 If you’re like us, we grew up in a world where children’s TV was only available for a few hours a day and to talk to our friends we had to go stand in the hallway and use a telephone!
 How times have changed – we are in a new territory with such a technical world around us and with such changing views on screen time, it can be hard to know what is the right thing to do.
 With so many clubs and schooling now also being carried on screens, we do worry about getting the balance right.
 Steve Jobs himself has said that they “limit how much technology our kids use at home” so we decided to look at what the current research says.
-If you haven’t yet signed up to our newsletter for VIP offers and resources, click the button below
+If you haven’t yet signed up to our newsletter for VIP offers, lots of fresh ideas and resources, click the button below

 What does the research say on how much screen time?

 “It’s not just about whether you consume any potential digital junk foods, but also your relationship to technology and the role it plays in your family life“Jocelyn Brewer, Psychologist

 Many parents will be relieved to hear that recent research suggests that it’s not so much the length, but the nature of the screen time that matters.
 Jocelyn Brewer, a psychologist who specialises in the concept of “digital nutrition”, likens media diets to what’s on our plates: rather than counting calories (or screen time), think about what you’re eating.
 “We know that using screens to soothe or pacify kids sets up some concerning patterns of relying on devices to calm or distract a child (or teen, or adult) from their experience of unpleasant or uncomfortable emotions – so we want to avoid using screens to placate tantrums, just like we want to avoid eating ‘treats’ to calm emotional storms”.